Jason Pargin: David Wong nom-de-plume

+In late 2020, Pargin announced that he was retiring the pseudonym, and that future editions of his works would be published under his real name.

 Social media

 Pargin began posting regularly on TikTok in 2022, after being encouraged to join the platform by the growth of the BookTok community.
-His short-form videos, typically focused on unusual facts, cultural trivia, and humorous commentary, attracted a wide audience.
-By 2025 his clips had accumulated more than 500 million views across platforms.
+His videos tend to focus on social phenomena and have reached a wide audience.
+By 2025, his clips had accumulated more than 500 million views across platforms.
 He has credited this online visibility with sustaining his writing career and contributing to the sales of later books, including I'm Starting to Worry About This Black Box of Doom.

 In addition to TikTok, Pargin has built a large following on Facebook, where he reported earning significantly more income than from TikTok despite having fewer followers.
 He also distributes content on YouTube and Instagram.
 Pargin has spoken about the demands of maintaining a social media presence, stating that most of his professional time is now spent on producing and promoting content rather than on writing itself.

-Pargin has commented on the different experiences faced by authors online, observing that women writers often face greater scrutiny regarding their appearance or lifestyle when promoting their work on social media.
-He has said he makes efforts to promote and support women authors on these platforms.
+Pargin has commented on the different experiences faced by authors online, observing that female writers often face greater scrutiny regarding their appearance or lifestyle when promoting their work on social media.
+He has said he makes efforts to promote and support female authors on these platforms.

 Bigfeets podcast

-In August 2023, Pargin co-launched the comedy podcast Bigfeets with Robert Brockway and Seanbaby.
-The show follows the cryptid-hunting reality series Mountain Monsters, with the hosts humorously analyzing each episode and its portrayal of various alleged Bigfoot subspecies and other creatures.
+In August 2023, Pargin co-launched the comedy podcast Bigfeets with Robert Brockway and Seanbaby, a watch-along podcast about the cryptid-hunting reality series Mountain Monsters.
+The hosts humorously discuss each episode and its portrayal of alleged Bigfoot subspecies and other creatures.